ucdavis/Htmx.Components/docs/articles/developer-guide/design-choices.md

 ViewComponents alone don't automatically handle HTMX responses.
 The framework integrates them through:
 - **Result Filters**: Automatically render ViewComponents for OOB updates based on attributes
 - **MultiSwapViewResult**: Can render ViewComponents by name when given to `WithOobContent()`
-- **Controller Detection**: Controllers can manually detect HTMX requests and use `MultiSwapViewResult`
+- **Controller Detection**: Controllers can manually detect HTMX requests and use <xref:Htmx.Components.ViewResults.MultiSwapViewResult>

 **Trade-offs**:
 - More heavyweight than simple partial views